Girl Scout Highest Awards - Everything You Need to Know About Bronze, Silver, and Gold Awards

 Q: Can my project directly support Girl Scouts of Greater Iowa?

 A: Bronze Award projects may be used to support Girl Scouts of Greater Iowa, including our camp properties.
-Silver and Gold Award projects must reach an audience beyond Girl Scouts.
+A change has been made in the requirements for the Girl Scout Silver Award and the Girl Scout Gold Award.
+Girls may now do Silver and Gold Award projects as well that benefit the Girl Scout community.

 Note: troops and girls who have started their highest awards under previously-posted steps for highest awards should complete the projects as previously approved.
 If you have any questions, contact us at email@example.com!